-Celebrate National Women’s Day on August 9, an annually held South African holiday.
-This event commemorates the approximately 20,000 women who marched around the Union Buildings in Pretoria in 1956—they were petitioning against South Africa’s laws that required people of color to carry an internal passport, which was meant to preserve segregation and control migrant labor and urbanization.
+Celebrate National Women’s Day on August 9, an annual South African holiday.
+This event commemorates the approximately 20,000 women who marched around the Union Buildings in Pretoria in 1956 — they were petitioning against South Africa’s laws requiring people of color to carry an internal passport.
+These” pass books” were developed to preserve segregation and control migrant labor and urbanization.
 The women successfully gathered petitions with 100,000 signatures and left them at the Prime Minister’s office.
-They also stood in silence for 30 minutes and concluded by singing a protest song that inspired today’s slogan: “You strike a woman, you strike a rock.”
+The women protesters also stood in silence for 30 minutes and concluded by singing a protest song that inspired today’s slogan: “You strike a woman, you strike a rock.”

 National Women's Day - History